dbrattli/Fable.Reaction/docs/fable.reaction/introduction.rst

 Introduction
 ============

-Elimsh Streams is a library combining reactive programming with the model view update (MVU) style architecture.
+Fable Reaction is a library combining reactive programming with the model view update (MVU) style architecture.